Coyoacán: Colonia del Carmen

 Colonia del Carmen was not a village in the past.
 It was built in 1890 and named in honour of Carmen Romero, the wife of then president Porfirio Díaz, and it is best known for having several of the borough's museums and other landmarks.
 The Del Carmen colonia has had an intellectual and vanguard reputation since the 1920s, when it was the home of Salvador Novo, Octavio Paz, Mario Moreno and Dolores del Río.
 The Frida Kahlo Museum, popularly called “La Casa Azul” (The Blue House) is one of the most popular sites in Coyoacán.
 It is a deep blue house on Londres Street, built in the early 20th century in which Frida Kahlo was born in 1907 and in which she spent the last thirteen years of her life.
 The house contains a selection of Kahlo's personal art collection and a large collection of pre-Hispanic artifacts, Mexican folk art (mostly indigenous inspired jewelry and clothes which she wore) and works by José María Velasco, Paul Klee and Diego Rivera.
 The museum also contains a café and a small gift shop.
 The Kahlo pieces are some of her minor works and include El Marxismo Dará la Salud, which shows her casting away her crutches.
 There is an unfinished portrait of Joseph Stalin, who became a hero to Kahlo after Rivera had a falling out with Russian Communism theorist Leon Trotsky.
 In this portrait, Stalin stands before a wheelchair.
 The folk art collection contains Rivera's collection of retablos.

-The Leon Trotsky Museum is located near the Frida Kahlo Museum.
-Trotsky was forced into exile in 1929 by Josef Stalin and in 1937, due to efforts by Diego Rivera and Frida Kahlo, he was granted asylum in Mexico.
+The Leon Trotsky House Museum is located near the Frida Kahlo Museum.
+Trotsky was forced into exile in 1929 by Joseph Stalin and in 1937, due to efforts by Diego Rivera and Frida Kahlo, he was granted asylum in Mexico.
 At first, Trotsky and his wife lived in the La Casa Azul with Frida, but after a falling out with Diego Rivera, the couple moved to this house on Viena Street in 1938.
 The house looks like a fortress, and it was fortified to protect Trotsky from assassins.
 It has high outer walls and watchtowers once occupied by armed guards.
 Inside, there is a small house and garden.
 The house and garden were original with the defenses added later after an attack led by David Alfaro Siqueiros, who shot up the house.
 Trotsky and his wife survived by hiding under furniture.
 The bullet holes from this attack remain on the outer walls of the house.